Current account surplus moderates to USD 15.5 bn in Q2: RBI | Business

 Current account surplus moderates to USD 15.5 bn in Q2: RBI

-India's current account surplus moderated to USD 15.5 billion or 2.4 per cent of the GDP in the July-September quarter of the current fiscal.
-The same was at USD 19.2 billion or 3.8 per cent of the GDP in the preceding three months on account of a rise in the merchandise trade deficit, the RBI said on Wednesday.
+India's current account surplus moderated to USD 15.5 billion or 2.4 per cent of the GDP in the July-September quarter of the current fiscal, the RBI said on Wednesday.
+The same was at USD 19.2 billion or 3.8 per cent of the GDP in the preceding three-month period on account of a rise in the merchandise trade deficit, the RBI said in a statement on 'Developments in India's Balance of Payments during the Second Quarter (July-September) of 2020-21'.
+It is for the third consecutive quarter that India's current account remained in surplus.
+In the last quarter of 2019-20, the surplus was USD 0.6 billion.
+Current account deficit/surplus reflects the difference between the outflow and inflow of foreign exchange in a country's current account.

 A current account deficit of USD 7.6 billion or 1.1 per cent of the GDP was recorded in the second quarter of 2019-20.
 India recorded a current account surplus of 3.1 per cent of the GDP in the first half of the fiscal as against a deficit of 1.6 per cent in the corresponding period of 2019-20.
 This was mainly on account of a sharp contraction in the trade deficit.